14 January 2010

 You should also compile a list of Web pages that link to your top competitors.
 Each of these sites is a potential candidate to link to you.
 After evaluating the quality and relevance of each site, you can launch a link acquisition campaign.

 Interested in doing more to enhance your rankings?
-Find hundreds of search engine optimization experts on Pinpoint.
+Find over 100 search engine optimisation experts on Pinpoint.